o-p-s/command-line-dictionary-tool/README.md

 	  ./dict play<br/>
 	  The program displays a synonym and ask the user to guess the word.<br/>

-	  If correct word is entered, program should tells that the word is correct.<br/>
+			If correct word is entered, program  tells that the word is correct.
-	  *Other(not displayed) Synonyms of the word are accepted as correct answer.<br/>
+			*Other(not displayed) Synonyms of the word are accepted as correct answer.

     		If incorrect word is entered, program asks for
 			1. try again